All Episodes

 The McCain campaign unveiled a new truth squad.

-The Swift Boat Veterans.
+The Swiftboat Veterans.

-The so-called Swift Boat Veterans for Truth.
+Those so-called Swiftboat Veterans for Truth.

-The Swift Boat people.
+The Swiftboat people.

-Swift boating's very real.
+Swiftboating is very real.

-Like the Swift Boat veterans, which ran ads against John Kerry.
+Like the Swiftboat Veterans, which ran ads against John Kerry.

-This is like Swift boat rhetoric.
+This is like Swiftboat rhetoric.

-Did Wesley Clark pull a Swift boat on John McCain?
+Did Wesley Clark pull a Swiftboat on John McCain?

-They are so eager for McCain to be swift boated because they think a swift boat is telling lies about somebody and then successfully destroying them.
+They are so eager for McCain to be Swiftboated because they think a Swiftboat is telling lies about somebody and then successfully destroying them.

 And they are trying to turn that definition around to fit their intended usage of it.

-And Anderson Cooper said James is McCain's service record fair game.
+And Anderson Cooper said, James is McCain's service record fair game.

-Because what West Clark said in response to Bob Schiefer say, I have to say Barack Obama's had not any of the experiences either, nor has he gotten shot down.
+I don't know what the Obama campaign is apologizing for because what Wes Clark said in response to Bob Schieffer say, I have to say Barack Obama's had not any of the experiences either, nor has he gotten shot down.

 Clark, well, I don't think riding a fighter plane and getting shot down is qualification to be president.

-I don't I don't why are we apologizing?
+Why are we apologizing?

-He's got a silver star, bronze star, purple heart, and everything else.
+He's got a Silver Star, Bronze Star, Purple Heart, and everything else.

 Nobody's apologizing, James.

-Where do you been smoking?
+Where have you been smoking?

 Who's apologizing?

-Has anybody who apologized to McCain?
+Has anybody apologized to McCain?

 Nobody's apologized.